romeelk/dapr-azure-container-apps/src/dapr-pubsub/dapr-pubsub.md

 for developers building loosely coupled microservices/distributed applications.

 There are many pub/sub message oriented middleware systems to use.
 Each of those will have there own implementation details.
-Dapr allows developers to avoid the glue of plumbing these infrastructure concerns by delegating the messaging to Dapr.
-Dapr will then essentially route a message to a supported message middleware provider.

 ## Architecture

 ![dapr pub sub architecture](https://docs.dapr.io/images/pubsub-overview-components.png)

-From the above architecture diagram the key components include:
+Key components:

 * Your app
 * Dapr pub/sub side car